 The AMC viewer toolbar (AXIS Media Control) is available in Microsoft Internet Explorer only.
-See AXIS Media Control (AMC), on page 12 for more information.
+See AXIS Media Control toolbar, on page 8 for more information.
 AMC displays the following buttons:

 The Play button connects to the Axis product and starts playing a media stream.